 1. Copenhagen, Denmark

-Copenhagen is renowned as one of the world’s bike-friendliest cities.
+Copenhagen, the city of cyclists, is a true paradise for bike enthusiasts and is renowned as one of the world’s bike-friendliest cities.
 With almost 500,000 bicycles in use, there are more bicycles in the city than humans.
-Around 62% of Copenhagen residents ride bicycles daily, and the city’s infrastructure is built with bikers in mind.
+There is no doubt that the city’s infrastructure is built with bikers in mind as around 62% of Copenhagen residents ride bicycles daily.

 Cycling in Copenhagen is made easier and safer thanks to the city’s large network of cycle tracks and lanes, traffic signals, and other precautionary measures.
-Almost more than 2,000 bicycles are available for rent through the city’s cycle-sharing scheme.
+With over 2,000 bikes available for rent, tourists and locals alike can take advantage of this eco-friendly mode of transportation.
 Copenhagen also provides free bike parking like Amsterdam and public showers for cyclists to further encourage the sport.

 In Copenhagen, Denmark, there are an estimated 625,000 bicycles and 240,000 cars, meaning that bikes outnumber cars by over 2.5 to 1.